Gerassu/perlin-img/README.md

 # How to Run:

-open a new powershell window into the main directory
+open a new powershell window (shift + right click in the folder) into the main directory

-node perlin-to-img.js
+> node perlin-to-img.js

 ![running PerlinIMG](https://github.com/Gerassu/perlin-img/blob/main/ignore/Run.png)